top of page

 Sun, Diet, and Lifestyle Can Change What You Need

-High-quality supplements are a reliable way to keep your vitamin D3 and K2 levels stable, but understanding how your environment and diet contribute to your blood levels is equally important.
+High-quality supplements are a reliable way to keep your vitamin D3 and K2 levels stable.
+However, understanding how your environment and diet contribute to your blood levels is equally important.
 When your skin is exposed to ultraviolet B rays from the sun, your body produces its own vitamin D. Your skin tone, the time of year, and how much time you spend outside can all affect how high or low your vitamin D levels are.

 Sun Exposure and Location